-This program, developed by the Board of Trustees of Community-Technical Colleges, provides the opportunity for a junior or senior to enroll in college credit courses at MCTC at no cost.
+This program, developed by the Board of Trustees of Community-Technical Colleges, provides the opportunity for a high school junior or senior to enroll in college credit courses at MCTC at no cost.
 For students to participate, their high school must have a partnership contract signed with the college.
 Students must also have the written recommendation of the high school principal or counselor.
 Students are responsible for their books and transportation.
 Call the MCTC Admissions Office for further information.

-Tech Prep
+Tech Prep/School to Career

-Tech Prep is a formal articulation agreement between MCTC and a consortium of area high schools.
-Tech Prep provides an alternative program of study for high school students that will prepare them for furthering their education in a career.
+The Tech Prep/School to Career program is a combined secondary and post secondary educational program which allows students in high school to obtain advanced standing in certain business, occupational and technology courses at MCTC.
+This is a formal articulation program between MCTC and a consortium of area high schools.
+High school students must follow guidelines for admission to the Tech Prep/School to Career program as established by their high school.
 Students will take the Tech Prep courses at their high schools in the 11th and 12th grades.
 Upon successfully completing the high school portion of the program and graduating from high school, the student then completes the program at the college.
-The student matriculates into one of the college programs in their senior year of high school.